hysinh/mortgage-calculator/README.md

   9. Once your app has been created, it directs you to a new screen.
   10. Navigate across the top of the screen and click on the "Settings" tab.
   11. Navigate down the page and click on the "Reveal Config Vars" button.
-  12. Set up the creds.jason file.
-Google Sheets API
+  12. For the first key, type in "CREDS" and then copy and paste the entirety of the creds.json file into the value box.

-  3. Click on the Settings button on the horizontal navigation across the top portion of the page.
+  13. For the second key, type in "PORT" and then type in "8000" in its corresponding value.
-  4. Navigate to the Pages link under the Code and automation section on the left navigation.
+  14. Under Buildpacks, add the <b>python</b> buildpack first.
+Then, add the <b>nodejs</b> buildpack.
+The buildpacks must be added in that order.
-  5. Under GitHub Pages, go to Build and deployment.
-Then, under Source, select "Deploy from a branch".
+  15. After this is complete, navigate to the Deploy tab from the menu across the top of the page.
+Click on "GitHub" under Deployment method and provide the required access when prompted.
-  6. Next, under Branch, select "main" and "/root" and then click on the Save button.
+  16. Choose Automatic or Manual deployment.
-  7. After a few moments, the website will be made live and the link will be made visible at the top of the page.
+  17. Click "Deploy" when ready to deploy.

-  How to clone the Mortgage Comparison Tool & make changes:
+  #### How to clone the Mortgage Comparison Tool & make changes:
   1. Open the [Mortgage-Comparison-tool repository](https://github.com/hysinh/mortgage-comparison-tool) on GitHub.
   2. Navigate to the CODE link on the navigation across the top.
   3. Then, navigate to the green CODE button on the right side and click.